grikbi/adapters/docs/source/index.rst

-.. fabric8-analytics-rudra documentation master file, created by sphinx-quickstart on Wed Mar 20 23:00:30 2019.
+.. infra-adapter documentation master file, created by sphinx-quickstart on Wed Mar 20 23:00:30 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to fabric8-analytics-rudra's documentation!
+Welcome to infra-adapter's documentation!
 ===================================================

 .. toctree::